-- alt + [ moves a window to the left (and, if pressed again, around the center of the screen), while
+- alt + [ moves a window to the left, and if pressed again, around the center of the screen.

 How to make a split screen on Windows

 Keyboards intended for use with Windows systems often have a dedicated Windows key.
 This key, when pressed with either the left or right arrow key, lets you rapidly reposition an app in any of three positions (Figure B).
-Both key combinations (Windows key + left arrow and Windows key + right arrow) cycle the position of an app through left/right, center screen, and then left/right, when pressed repeatedly in sequence.
+Both key combinations — Windows key + left arrow and Windows key + right arrow — cycle the position of an app through left, right or center screen when pressed repeatedly in sequence.